jonathanclarke/jonathanclarke.ie/_fitness/2026-01-19-oh-joy-a-stairmaster.md

 ---
 layout: fitness_post
-title: Day 15 of 300 - Oh Joy - a Stairmaster"
+title: "Day 15 of 300 - Oh Joy - a Stairmaster"
 excerpt: "Day 15 of 300 - I returned from the mountains with a new mindset: I need to get much fitter and I also need to lose weight dramatically.
 Today, I tightened the recovery window for my run and introduced myself to the StairMaster."
 date: 2026-01-19
 ---